wjthompso/similar-quote-app/Readme.md

 If you'd like to run the app locally, please do the following.

-First, we had to create our virtual environment, so we have to install virtualenv and then create the virtual environment with the name `app-env`:<br>
+First, we had to create our virtual environment, so we have to install virtualenv and then create the virtual environment with the name `app-env`:

 `pip3 install virtualenv`<br>
 `virtualenv app-env`